Work with hierarchical data in Jitterbit Studio

 A multiple instance source cannot be mapped to single instance target.
 Do you want to change the mapping to use the first instance for each source?

 By default, Harmony uses a normalization algorithm to construct the target tree.
-This process converts the flat structure of the source into a hierarchical source structure that can then be mapped to the hierarchical target structure.
+This process converts the flat structure of the source into a hierarchical source structure, allowing it to be mapped to the hierarchical target.

 Handle complex XML schemas